rakeoe/rakeoe/README.md

 1. Ubuntu 12.04 native (32-Bit / 64-Bit)
 1. SuSe Enterprise 11 native

+## Installation

+Add this line to your application's Gemfile:

+    gem 'rakeoe'

+And then execute:

+    $ bundle

+Or install it yourself as:

+    $ gem install rakeoe

 ##  Features
 ### Subprojects
 Any subdirectory inside the configured source directories will be scanned for **prj.rake** files.
 This file contains settings for building libraries or applications and defining dependencies.
 Any subdirectory that has such a prj.rake file will be automatically converted into a top level rake task where the directory name is used as the task name and the general project type as its top level namespace.</br>